 En Busca del último Ayllu de Los Incas Q’ero:

-In search of the last Inca (Machu Picchu to hiding places of the Inca bloodline) is a documentary about the Q’eros, a community of Peruvian Indians, believed to be the last survivors of the Inca bloodline.
+In search of the last Inca (Machu Picchu to hiding places of the Inca bloodline) is a documentary about the Q’eros, a community of Peruvian Indians believed to be the last survivors of the Inca bloodline.
 Researched and produced by Mo Fini, the founder of Tumi Music, who has worked and travelled in Latin America over the last thirty years.
-It provides a rare insight into the culture, mythology and spiritual values of the Andean people.
-The film follows the demanding journey to reach the remote and inaccessible community, examines the fabric of their rural mountain existence, their music, rituals and culminates in their annual pilgrimage to the Qoyllur Rit’i Festival.
+It provides a rare insight into the Andean people’s culture, mythology and spiritual values.
+The film follows the demanding journey to reach the remote and inaccessible community, examines the fabric of their rural mountain existence, music, and rituals and culminates in their annual pilgrimage to the Qoyllur Rit’i Festival.

 Copyright © Mo Fini 1993 – 2011 http://www.tumimusic.com/